smartdevicelink/sdl_evolution/proposals/nnnn-button_subscription_response_from_hmi.md

 ### Storing subscriptions

 SDL should store the list of applications that are subscribed to a certain button.
-According to existing API, HMI does not know anything about applications that are subscribed to a button.

-When application1 subscribes to a new button, SDL should send `SubscribeButton` request to HMI.
+When application1 subscribes to a button, SDL should send `SubscribeButton` request to HMI.

-When application2 subscribes to **the same** button, SDL should **not** send anything to HMI, and store subscription internally.

-When any application subscribes to a **new** button, SDL should send `SubscribeButton` request to HMI.
+When any application subscribes to a button, SDL should send `SubscribeButton` request to HMI.

-When the last application subscribed to certain button unsubscribes SDL should send `UnsubscribeButton` request to HMI.
+When the application unsubscribed from certain button SDL should send `UnsubscribeButton` request to HMI.

-When the last application subscribed to certain button unregiteres SDL should send `UnsubscribeButton` request to HMI.
+When the application unsubscribed from certain button SDL should send `UnsubscribeButton` request to HMI.

-When HMI send OnButtonPress notification, SDL should initiale sending onButtonPress notification to all subscribed applications.
+In case the ButtonName is CUSTOM_BUTTON or OK, HMI must include appID parameters to OnButtonPress notification sent to SDL.
+If appID is not sent together with CUSTOM_BUTTON, this notification will be ignored by SDL.
+If appID is present for OK button -> SDL transfers notification to the named app only if it is in FULL or LIMITED (ignores if app is in NONE or BACKGROUND).
+If appID is omited for OK button -> SDL transfers notification to app in FULL

 ### Resumption

 During Resumption SDL should restore all button subscriptions for application and send required `SubscribeButton` requests.
-In case any existing application already subscribed to a certain button, SDL should not send any requests to HMI and store subscription internally.

 ## Potential downsides